On a Class of Degenerate Abstract Parabolic Problems and Applications to Some Eddy Current Models: Application to a Degenerate Evo-System Associated with the Eddy Current Problem

 is sufficient.
 If for instance, $\Omega\setminus\overline{\Omega}_{c}$ satisfies the segment property, the desired equality holds.
-The second equation and the third property in the hypothesis are fulfilled, if, for instance, $\Omega_{c}$ has the segment property.
+The second equation and the third property in the assumptions are fulfilled, if, for instance, $\Omega_{c}$ has the segment property.
+We refer to Remark \ref{rem:cr} for the limitations of the closed range requirement.

 \end{rem}

 We are now in the position to state the setting for the application of Theorem \ref{thm:Solution}.

 We put